 Sautéing spices with a little fat is essential for releasing more flavor.
-After I sear the meat and sauté the vegetables, I then add the spices to cook for a minute before I add the liquid.
-This is a good tid bit for lots of dishes, not just chili.
+After the meat sears and veggies cooked, add the spices to cook for a minute before adding the liquid.

 3. If you can’t take the heat, don’t tickle the dragon.

 Tying into tip #1, use something unconventional for the heat, not just cayenne pepper.
 Some good choices are ancho chili powder, freshly ground dried chiles, chipotles in adobo, sriracha.